jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

 (5) An action for the recovery of a penalty must be commenced within 12 months after the earlier of when the cause of action became known, or should reasonably have become known, to the Labour Inspector.
 (6) A penalty that is recovered must be paid,—
-  (a) if, and to the extent, ordered by the Authority, to any person the Authority specifies; or (b) in any other case, into Court and then into the Crown Bank Account.
+  (a) if, and to the extent, ordered by the Authority, to any person the Authority specifies; or (b) in any other case, into court and then into a Crown Bank Account.

 ### 77 Proceedings by Labour Inspector to recover arrears of pay
 (1) A Labour Inspector may take proceedings on behalf of an employee to recover unpaid holiday pay or leave pay that the employee is entitled to under this Act.